XavierDuthil/youtube-tracklist-control/README.md

 # Youtube Compilation Helper
 MIT Licensed Open Source extension for Google Chrome by Xavier Duthil.

-Provides useful functionalities when watching music-compilation videos on Youtube.
+This extension provides useful functionalities when watching music-compilation videos on Youtube.
-This extension works by scanning for a timestamped tracklist in the video description and uses it to build its own interactive tracklist.
+It works by scanning for a timestamped tracklist in the video description and uses it to build its own interactive tracklist.

 ## Functionalities
 - Show current track's name